michaelbjames/elm-benchmark/README.md

 Then there are ones that create a visual effect `() -> Element`.
 These require the renderer to bring the elements to life.

-####Tests:
-These iterations are without name and meaning, they are just arrays of functions waiting to be executed.
-So we need container for these iterations.
-Thus we will have a `Test` with a description of the computation contained within the form of `[iteration]`

 ####Results:
 We eventually want the results of our tests.
 We want that numeric value of our function.
-We want the time taken for a `Test` to complete, along with the information about what the test did.
+We want the time taken for a `Benchmark` to complete, along with the information about what the test did.

+####Running the tests:
+#####Pure Functions:
+Pure functions are easy to test.
+They do not have side effects.
+They do not render to the screen.
+We can simply time the function and see how long it takes to run.
+#####Rendering Functions:
+We need a strategy to fully render the functions while also allowing us to cleanly display the results.
+There are two obvious strategies:
+1) Render the function in a 1px area.
+We squish the output to a tiny size.
+2) Render the function in a hidden area.